-In the case a patients arrives for a scheduled study visit and feels an exacerbation is imminent but didn't make contact with the site, both the since the last visit and symptoms of exacerbation versions of the RSSQ's will be administered during their visit.
+In the case a patients arrives for a scheduled study visit and feels an exacerbation is imminent but didn't make contact with the site, a member of the study team will collect the information required regarding the exacerbation and the RSSQ questionnaire (symptoms of exacerbation version) will be administered during their visit.
+If a schedule study visit coincides with the end of the exacerbation the site will collect the information required and the RSSQ questionnaire (end of an exacerbation version) will be administered during their visit.